iqunet/tutorials/_posts/2024-05-19-connecting-sensors-opcua.md

 <figcaption>figure 10: Embedded OPC-UA client and browser.</figcaption>
 <br>

-## UaExpert OPC-UA Client
+### UaExpert OPC-UA Client
 The OPC-UA server is also accessible by all 3rd party client softwares such as the Unified Automation UaExpert Client.
-The server is listening on all network interfaces (LAN, WLAN, wireguard VPN) at **port 4840**.
+The server listens on all network interfaces (LAN, WLAN, wireguard VPN) at **port 4840**.

 For example, for the demo iQunet server connected to LAN network 192.168.10.0/24: